-[In April 1849] About Xmas 48 [??] of the Black Police reported finding part of a tribe at the [??] - near a place called Marly Point.
-He found it at a Blacks camp - where he thought he saw a white woman among the gins.
+[In April 1849 - crossed out] About Xmas 48 [??] of the Black Police reported finding part of a bible at the [??] - near a place called Marly Point.
+He found it at a Blacks camp - where he thought he saw a [black- crossed out] white woman among the gins.
 A great many people went out to see if they could find her.
-I went out with a black feller Ulmin of Omeo who was then living with me at Buchan.
+I went out with a black fellow Ulmin of Omeo who was then living with me at Buchan.
 We went poking about – partly to catch a gin for him and to see if I could find the white woman.
-The Blacks great wish was to get a gin. - It was said she was down at the Snowy River - that the blacks had removed her out of the way of the whites to a place called Durot.
+The Blacks greatest wish was to get a gin. - It was said she was down at the Snowy river - that the blacks had removed her out of the way of the whites to a place called [Dooruck - crossed out] Duroc.
 In looking for the Blacks we found what is now called the Snowy River station.
 The country at that time looked beautiful covered with grass and nice lightwood trees, and emus in lots.
 We found any number of blacks – we came on a lot camped in a piece of clear ground, open forest – they had never been disturbed there; we sneaked up on foot and caught an old man and three boys – the old man was old Bunyil woorin – or Brokensun.
 They were frightened out of their lives.
 The other two men and two gins ran right away from us.
 We thought it best after making friends with our captives to clear out.
 Finding no trace of the

 5 They left the rest for the crows - their friends who they believe brought them fire.
 They call them narroot.
 We were out for days but could never fall across them.
 They could get over the river and through the high ferns like wallabies – we had flying shots but never got any.
 The very next thing we found they had killed a lot of cattle at the bottom end of the run.
 I went down to see as I did not believe my black boy.
-I rode down unarmed as I has a young horse, About two miles or more from the hit I saw a native dog and having no gun took out my stirrup leather intending to kill him with the iron – my horse took fright and pitched me and the saddle on the ground.
+I rode down unarmed as I had a young horse, About two miles or more from the hut I saw a native dog and having no gun took out my stirrup leather intending to kill him with the iron – my horse took fright a [sic] pitched me and the saddle on the ground.
 Instantly the scrub between me and the river seemed alive with blacks – I am sure the whole tribe were there, the yells made my flesh creep.
 I was in a deuce of a fright but I always had a brace of pistols in my belt and this was known to the blacks – so I took out a round brass tinderbox and holding it like a pistol made the best of my way home and although they followed me up in the scrub I never saw one – I think the fright was mutual – they were afraid to show up in reach of my supposed pistol and could not use their spears in the scrub.
 When I got home we went out armed but could not fall in with any of them